Hugo Mbongue: Toronto FC and loans

+Crown Legacy FC

+In February 2026, he signed with Crown Legacy FC for the 2026 season, with options through June 2029.
+On March 6, 2026, he made his debut and score is first goal in a 7-2 victory over Huntsville City FC.

 International career

 Mbongue was named to the Canadian U15 squad for the 2019 CONCACAF Boys' Under-15 Championship.
 In their opening match, he scored a hat trick in a 7-0 victory over El Salvador U15.
 In June 2022, he was named to the Canadian U-20 team for the 2022 CONCACAF U-20 Championship.

-Personal
+Personal life

 Mbongue is of Cameroonian descent through his parents.
 He is the younger brother of fellow professional soccer player Ralph Priso.